Creating Crow's Nest Panels

 Testing Locally

-- Create your panel directory in
+- Save your panel as

-index.jsfile - Enable it in
+~/.crow/panels/<id>.js - Enable it in

-panels.json - Start the gateway:
+~/.crow/panels.json - Start the gateway:

 npm run gateway - Open